Skip to main content

 Will Swarthmore install solar on campus?

-In addition to pursuing renewable energy procurement options, we are also exploring opportunities to install solar photovoltaics on campus to provide direct power for a portion of building energy needs.
-For example, the DCC will include approximately 400 kilowatts of solar capacity on its roof to directly address a percentage of the DCC energy load.
+In addition to off-site renewable energy procurement, the College is also exploring opportunities to install solar photovoltaics on campus to provide direct power for a portion of building energy needs.
+For example, the Dining and Community Commons (DCC) includes approximately 400 kilowatts of solar capacity on its roof to directly support part of the building’s energy load.
 While this will not directly power the geoexchange system, it will help reduce overall campus emissions related to electricity needs